Uninett/Argus/README.md

 #### Optional: Old frontend

 > [!WARNING]
+> This frontend is DEPRECATED.
+We are no longer using this frontend ourselves.
 > Support for this backend will be dropped in version 2 of argus-server.
-Please
-> try the new backend.
+> If you want a frontend, use the new one!

 The old frontend needs:

 * **Redis**.
 Redis backs the websockets, in order to push realtime updates to the frontend.
 See the included `docker compose` file for the quickest way.
 * [Argus-frontend](https://github.com/Uninett/Argus-frontend/), javascript that
   uses the API.
+By default it is designed to run on a separate server.

 Get the python dependencies via: